grafana/grafana-json-datasource/website/docs/query-editor.md

 #### `Fields have different lengths`

 All fields must return the same number of values.
-If you get this error it means that one or more of the objects is missing the queried element.
+If you get this error it means that one or more of the objects are missing the queried element.

 In the following example, the `name` property is present in both objects, but `version` isn't.